 Where to start

-Number place values are an important aspect of Mathematics.
-If your child/learner has not yet grasped the concept of place values, this can affect their learning in later years and particularly affect their understanding of decimals.
-It is important to break these values down slowly.
-Lower year levels can start with ones (1-9) and progress further as they begin to understand each value.
-It is important to have your learner recognise not just the number value but also the word format of the value as a lot of students begin to struggle with worded problems in later years.
+Telling time is an important aspect of Mathematics.
+If your child/learner has not yet grasped the concept of time, this can affect their learning in later years and particularly affect their understanding of how to measure time.
+It is important to break these down slowly.
+Lower year levels can start with seasons and their cycle before moving into months and days.
+It is important to have your learner recognise not just the number but also the word format as a lot of students begin to struggle with worded problems in later years.

 Where learners struggle